teamniteo/handbook/onboarding.md

 ## Getting Started

-Throughout your first few days at Niteo, it is important to focus on the onboarding issue.
-The onboarding issue is specific to you, for an idea what is in there, please see the template below.
-This guide will help you understand what is in the onboarding issue, and why we are asking you to complete the items on the issue.
+Throughout your first few days at Niteo, it is important to focus on the onboarding checklist.

-The onboarding issue has a list of tasks that you need to do, and they are ordered by priority in which you need to tackle them.
-Add a comment every time you tick a checkbox so there's a papertrail on what was checked when and by who.
-This is part of our work process and it's best if put into practice as early as the onboarding part.
+The onboarding checklist is a GitHub issue created specifically for you.
+It tracks everything required for a successful onboarding and has a list of tasks that you need to do, ordered by the priority in which you need to tackle them.

 Usually, it takes about ten working days to get through the onboarding issue, but this is just a rough guideline.
+At times the onboarding process might feel overwhelming so if you have any additional questions along the way, post a comment on your issue and _@mention_ someone from the [PeopleOps] team.
+When you are further along, you are welcome to ask questions in the `#operations` channel on Slack.

+Note that our work process requires that every GitHub issue checkbox that is ticked has a corresponding comment posted to the issue.
+This means there is a papertrail of what was ticked and by whom.
+It is good to put this into practice in the onboarding process.

 That is it!
-Go to your onboarding issue and start checking things off!
+Go to your onboarding issue and start ticking things off!

 ## PeopleOps checklist